 Unfortunately, Converse and Vans aren’t cut out for hiking on rocky trails.
 A pair of good sneakers will do just fine on an easier trail.

 But if you’re thinking about a harder trail, you’ll want to invest in some hiking boots.
 Making sure your feet are comfortable and have the right support while you’re hiking.
 This is vital for a good hiking experience.

 No one wants to come home with aching feet and scuffed up sneakers.
-Invest in some good quality hiking shoes that make your feet feel good, something like these Columbia boots, for your future hiking adventures.
+Invest in some good quality hiking shoes that make your feet feel good for your future hiking adventures.